Piland History, Family Crest & Coats of Arms

 Early Origins of the Piland family

 The surname Piland was first found in Lancashire at Pilling, a chapelry, in the parish and union of Garstang, hundred of Amounderness. " 'Pilyn' was possessed by the abbey of Cockersand until the Dissolution, when Henry VIII. granted lands here."

 Early records of the family are scarce as the first record found was Adam Pilling who was listed in the Subsidy Rolls of Suffolk in 1283.
 A few years later, Emma Pylyng was listed in the Subsidy Rolls of Sussex in 1296.

 Early History of the Piland family

-Another 226 words (16 lines of text) are included under the topic Early Piland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Piland research.
+Another 96 words (7 lines of text) are included under the topic Early Piland History in all our PDF Extended History products and printed products wherever possible.

 Piland Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Pilling, Pillans, Pilland, Pillings and others.

 Early Notables of the Piland family (pre 1700)